Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 ### Task Folders

-SpiraPlan lets you group product tasks into different folders to make organization easier.
+Spira lets you group product tasks into different folders to make organization easier.
 In the left-hand **Quick Filters** panel, the system displays the various task folders defined in the product:

 ![](img/Task_Tracking_288.png)